sporto/elm-tutorial/effects/effects.md

 At the top of the file we declare a `OnRefresh (Result Http.Error String)` action.
 On the previous line we converted `httpTask` to a task that always succeeds with `(Result Http.Error String)`, which is exactly what the `OnRefresh` action expects as payload.

-`Task.map` transforms the task to another task, in this case a task that always succeeds with `OnRefresh (Result ...)` as the result
+`Task.map` transforms the task to another task, in this case a task that always succeeds with `OnRefresh (Result ...)` as the result.

+`Effects.task` creates an effect from a task.
+This is was we will be passing around.